igrek51/raspberry-looper/README.md

 On the Raspberry Pi:

-6. Install pyaudio: `sudo apt install python3-pyaudio`.
+6. Install pyaudio: `sudo apt install python3-pyaudio` (on RaspberryPi).
     On Debian: `sudo apt install portaudio19-dev` or do as stated [here](https://stackoverflow.com/a/35593426/6772197)

+7. Install `sudo apt install libatlas-base-dev`

-7. Setup volume levels with `alsamixer`:
+8. Setup volume levels with `alsamixer`:
     - F6,
     - select USB Audio Device,
     - F5 (to view Playback and Capture),